 [BRY17] Brynjolfsson, E., & Mitchell, T. (2017).
 What can machine learning do?
 Workforce implications.
 Science, 358(6370), 1530-1534.

 [PHI18] Phillips, P. J., Yates, A. N., Hu, Y., Hahn, C. A., Noyes, E., Jackson, K., … & Chen, J. C. (2018).
 Face recognition accuracy of forensic examiners, superrecognizers, and face recognition algorithms.
 Proceedings of the National Academy of Sciences, 115(24), 6171-6176.

-I am a current SOCIAL PhD Student interested in how socially intelligent artificial systems can be shaped and adopted in order to improve mental health and well-being of humans.
+I am a current Social AI CDT PhD Student interested in how socially intelligent artificial systems can be shaped and adopted in order to improve mental health and well-being of humans.
 My doctoral research explores how multimodal interaction between robots and humans can facilitate reduction of stress or anxiety and may foster emotional support.
 Specifically, I am investigating the role of different aspects of touch during robot-human interaction and its potential for improving psychological well-being.

 Prior to my PhD studies, I completed an MA in Psychology at the University of Glasgow.
 During my undergraduate studies, I was particularly interested in the neural circuitry underlying emotion recognition and regulation.
 As part of my undergraduate dissertation, I thus investigated emotion recognition abilities and sensitivity to affective expressions in epilepsy patients.
 Further research interests include the evaluation and development of interventions for OCD, anxiety disorders and emotion regulation difficulties.

 During my PhD I am looking forward to integrating my knowledge of psychological theories within the development and evaluation of socially assistive robots.
 Furthermore, I hope to contribute to novel solutions for the application of robots in mental health interventions as well the enhancement of human-robot interaction.